tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.5 Implementation and the Validation Data (normative)

-To be compliant with BDQ Core, an implementation of the Core Tests MUST fulfill all of the REQUIRED elements of this section.
+To be compliant with the BDQ standard, an implementation of a Test MUST fulfill all of the REQUIRED elements of this section.

 Implementations MUST produce structured Response values with a Response.status, Response.result and Response.comment.